Cypraeidae: Shell description

 Cypraeidae have adult shells which are very rounded, almost like an egg; they do not look like a typical gastropod shell.
+Their glossy, polished, ovate-shaped shells have beautiful patterns in a variety of colors.
+These patterns, combined with minor variations in shell form, have led some conchologists to recognize 60 genera and hundreds of species and subspecies.

 In virtually all of the species in the family Cypraeidae, the shells are extremely smooth and shiny.
 This is because in the living animal, the shell is nearly always fully covered with the mantle.

-Typically, no spire is visible in the fully adult shell, and there is a long, narrow, aperture which is lined with "teeth".
+The upper surface is typically convex, while the ventral side is flattened.
+Typically, no spire is visible in the fully adult shell.
+There is a long, narrow, aperture that runs along the length of the ventral side.
+The aperture is lined with "teeth".

 Juvenile cowry shells are not at all similar to adult cowry shells.
 The juvenile shells of cowries perhaps more closely resemble the shells of some "bubble snails" in the order Cephalaspidea.
 Also the shells of juvenile cowries seldom exhibit the same color patterns as the adult shells do, and thus can be hard to identify to species.